Skip to content

 Ridge Monte Bello has been made since 1962 and aged like the finest Left Bank Bordeaux — yet its auction prices remain a fraction of its Napa rivals.

-Over the five-year period from 2013–2026, Ridge wines sold across 1,000 lots at fine wine auction houses worldwide.
-The average hammer price across all wines and vintages was $216 per bottle.
-A 6.8% compound annual growth rate reflects steady collector demand and consistent price appreciation.
+Over the five-year period from 2013–2026, Ridge wines sold across 999 lots at fine wine auction houses worldwide.
+The average hammer price across all wines and vintages was $222 per bottle.
+A modest 3.8% compound annual growth rate suggests stable but not spectacular appreciation — attractive for collectors prioritising long-term cellar value over short-term returns.
 The strongest-performing vintage at auction has been 1968, averaging $1,800 per bottle.

 Total Lots Sold